 Cell Transitions between Infection States

 The probability of each transition between infection states is a combination of presence (see 1.1.1) and environment conducive to the transition.
-The conducive environment is primarily controlled by soil moisture conditions, but varies for each type of state transition.
+The conducive environment is primarily controlled by soil moisture conditions, but varies for each type of state transition, and can also be influenced by soil temperature.

-The soil moisture impacts are determined by evaluating the current soil moisture condition relative to threshold values defined by the user.
-The soil moisture condition is represented by soil water pressure head (m).
+The soil moisture impacts are determined by evaluating the current soil moisture condition (averaged across months with air temperature above 0°C) relative to threshold values defined by the user.
+The soil moisture condition is represented by soil water pressure head (Ψ, m).
 Pressure head equals 0 when soil is saturated and increases as water is reduced.
 A pressure head of approximately 3.37m equates to soil field capacity, and 153m equates to soil wilting point.
 The user-defined parameters of phWet, phDry and phMax represent the pressure head values (m) that define when the soils are considered ‘wet’, ‘dry’ and ‘extremely dry’, respectively, in terms of conditions conducive to the pathogen.

+The soil temperature impacts are determined by evaluating the temperature at a user-defined soil depth, where soil temperature is a function of air temperature, and soil thermal conductivity, as modeled within the PnET-Succession extension.
+The soil temperature impact on the pathogen uses the monthly soil temperature at the defined depth across all months within the timestep that have average air temperatures above 0°C.

 Susceptible (S) Cells